FAQ

 My ideas come from weird places sometimes.
 One might be from a dream (cleaned up, obviously, so it isn't weird), another maybe from the expression an actor made.
 A lot of "what if" questions are asked.
 "What if the wax figures came to life like in that horror movie, but instead of being murderous, they were normal people who have no idea what's going on?"

-Check out my interview with The Lisas on their blog for more unanswered questions!
+Interview with The Lisas on their blog

 Interview on This is From My Heart